-Computer Information Systems (CIS) / Network Administration & Cybersecurity A.A.S.
+Computer Information Systems (CIS) / Network Administration and Cybersecurity AAS

 Do you want to get CompTIA, Cisco CCENT, Microsoft MCP, or EC-Council Certified Ethical Hacker (CEH) certified?
 If you do, start by getting your network administrator and cybersecurity associate in applied science degree at Lake Superior College.
 Graduates leave with the skills and knowledge needed to get certified.
 As a student, you’ll learn how to provide technical support for computer networks in business environments.
 You’ll learn server and network engineer skills, hardware support skills and security essentials.
 The Network Administration and Cybersecurity degree combines both networking and systems administration fundamentals, with a focus on defensive strategies to securing systems.